Real Life in: Cape Town

 Last summer I got to witness the union of two of the loveliest, bubbliest, most fun people I know, my friends Nono and DK.
 Tbh as soon as DK proposed I said to Nono “let me know when and where in the world it’ll be and I’ll be there!”
 There was no way I was going to miss this wedding.

-We landed in Cape Town on a sunny albeit slightly chilly day.
-Our drive to the Hilton in the city centre brought back memories of previous visits for me – visiting my cousin while she studied out there, then on the last trip going with the whole family for her graduation…good times!
-Leo on the other hand was just taking the whole thing in.
-There’s really nothing like taking in new sights for the first time 🙂
+I landed in Cape Town on a sunny albeit slightly chilly day.
+The drive to the Hilton in the city centre brought back memories of previous visits for me – visiting my cousin while she studied out there, then on the last trip going with the whole family for her graduation…good times!

-At the hotel, we got settled in as we prepared for what would be an epic trip.
-It took a lot of planning because we didn’t have very much time, especially as I was a bridesmaid I wanted to be at Nono’s beck and call if she needed.
-Still we managed to visit the V&A Waterfront (more than a few times 😀 ), played laser tag with the wedding party, met up with old friends, and I even managed to squeeze in a salsa class with my friend Nicole!
+At the hotel, I got settled in and prepared for what I hoped would be an epic trip.
+It took a lot of planning because I didn’t have very much time, especially as I was a bridesmaid I wanted to be at Nono’s beck and call if she needed.
+Still I managed to visit the V&A Waterfront (more than a few times 😀 ), played laser tag with the wedding party, met up with old friends, and even managed to squeeze in a salsa class with my friend Nicole!

 As for the wedding itself…there literally are no words.
 It was such a beautiful ceremony and the love that overflowed was palpable.
 I was truly honoured to have shared a part in this day.